 I still didn't realize how big she was, but I was shaking.
 It wasn't until I pulled out the tape and laid it down next to her, and saw it go past 45", that I knew: this was the fish of the season for me.
 I measured her once, twice, three times...48".
 No, not quite.
 47.5".
 It was important to me that I be as exact as possible.

 Now I'm shaking.
 I can't get the hooks out, and I feel pressure to get her back in the water ASAP.
 I get out the tournament tag and try to lay the tape next to her in such a way that it's clear.
 I can't get the thing to lay flat, and she keeps thrashing.
 I'm trying to hold her down and get the tape straight, etc. I get the friggin camera out and it won't turn on.
 The battery cap isn't on right.
 I get that figured out, and start taking pictures.
 They're not coming out well at all.
 I snap a few that I think look OK, but it's tough to tell on the tiny screen.
+I'm really starting to worry about the fish now, she NEEDS to go back.

 I then tried to get some "selfies" but I couldn't hold her up with one arm.
 I couldn't get the camera far enough away to get her in the picture.
 It was getting frustrating, and I was getting stressed, as she had been out of the water for at least a minute, probably more.